mofukuru/auto_file_organizer/README.md

 ## Notes

-This plugin has been tested on Windows, macOS, and Android.
+This plugin has been tested on Windows, macOS, iOS, and Android.
 However, as it is in the pre-release stage, unexpected behavior may occur.

 ---